Ebola Response Planning

 Travel to Ebola-Affected Regions

-At this time, the CDC recommends avoiding all nonessential travel to Liberia, Sierra Leone and Guinea, and has recommended travelers to Nigeria and the Democratic Republic of the Congo to take enhanced precautions to avoid EVD.
+At this time, the CDC recommends travelers to the Democratic Republic of the Congo take enhanced precautions to avoid EVD.

 Click to enlarge